weflex/studio-web/Readme.md

 $ make electron
 ```

-Currently we only support MacOS
+Currently we only support MacOS and Windows.

 ### Web